Psychtoolbox-3/psychtoolbox-3.github.com/docs/FitNakaRushton.md

 [params,f] = [FitNakaRushton](FitNakaRushton)(contrast,response [, params0])

 Find the parameters that best fit the data.
 If the initial guess
 isn't good, this can get stuck in local minima.

 8/1/05    dhb, pr     Wrote it.
 8/2/07    dhb         Change argument order.
+7/1/21    dhb         Add end statement for compiler happiness.
+          dhb         Added example at top, which tests that it works.